dionysia-dev/dionysia/docs/DEV_LOG.md

 # Dev Log

+## 2024-04-09

+I've been working on updating the docker-compose.yml file to make it easier for people to experiment with the platform.

+Next steps:
+* Add a transcoding profile so we can generate ABR streams depending on user choices (bitrate, resolution, fps, etc)
+* Add a simple frontend to manage streams

+One other thing I've been thinking is how to send the source media server while notifiying the API.
+We probably need some kind of service discovery to send a name we can use later.
+Kubernetes provides it out of the box with CoreDNS and other tools around the ecosystem.

 ## 2024-04-06

 The last few days have been more intense.
 I've been working on the Management API and the notification system.
 Both are part of the transcoding/packaging module which is very important for the platform.